 The U.S. Department of State’s Bureau of Educational and Cultural Affairs also administers the Fulbright Specialist Program which “sends U.S. faculty and professionals to serve as expert consultants on curriculum, faculty development, institutional planning, and related subjects at academic institutions abroad for a period of 2 to 6 weeks.”

-The competition for the 2021-2022 Fulbright Scholar Program will open in February!
+The competition for the 2021-2022 Fulbright Scholar Program is open!

 Questions?
 Contact Mark Lilleleht at email@example.com or 608.265.6070